MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-VivaInsightsSettings.md

 ```

 ### -Feature
 **Note**: This parameter is available only in version 2.0.6-Preview1 or later of the EXO V2 module.
-The parameter will not work unless you belong to the Private Preview.\
+The parameter will not work unless you belong to the Private Preview for Meeting Effectiveness Survey.

-The optional Feature parameter specifies feature of Microsoft Viva Insights in Microsoft Teams for the user.
-If this parameter is omitted, the configurations for all Microsoft Viva Insights features will be displayed.
-Current valid values are:
+The Feature parameter filters the results by the feature of Microsoft Viva Insights in Microsoft Teams for the user.
+Valid values are:

-- headspace: Represents all features of Headspace.
+- headspace: All features of Headspace.
-- meetingeffectivenesssurvey: Represents all features of Meeting Effectiveness Survey.
+- meetingeffectivenesssurvey: All features of Meeting Effectiveness Survey.

+If you don't use this parameter, the configurations for all Microsoft Viva Insights features are displayed.

 ```yaml
 Type: String